Pesquisa-UFCAT/parepy/framework_alg_factorial_design.md

 <h3>generate_factorial_design</h3>

 <p align="justify">
-    Generates a full factorial design based on the input dictionary of variable levels.
-The function computes all possible combinations of the provided levels for each variable and returns them in a structured DataFrame.
+  Generates a complete factorial design based on the input dictionary of variable levels.
+The function computes all possible combinations of the provided levels for each variable and returns them in a structured data frame.
 </p>

 ```python